incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 Another important tool is to have clearly defined goals, values, and a mission and have them propagated to the entire company.

 ### Brakes
 Resistance to change.
-Also, management solely focused on quick feature delivery but not prioritizing the overall technical health.
+Also, sole focus on quick feature delivery but not prioritizing the overall technical health.

 ### Pitfalls
 As companies grow, their values change, and sometimes so do the goals.
 And occasionally, these goals take the entire company away from the core craft.